philmcguire/McGuire_Reid_ES-T_2019/README.md

 DOI: 10.1021/acs.est.9b04829

 This directory contains a series of sub-directories related to the main experiments performed in the related publication.
 A brief description of each sub-folder follows.

+Generally,

+.xlsx files contain raw data and calculations for normalizing tracer concentrations.

+.csv files contain formatted data for "easy" reading for MATLAB code.

+.m files are MATLAB code for generating plots visualized in journal article.